 optional third element, a post workshop activity, including an individual review with the facilitator, aimed at creating a personal development plan based on the knowledge you have gained from the

-The virtual workshop offers you the opportunity to meet and discuss with others who are also considering management as
+The workshop offers you the opportunity to meet and discuss with others who are also considering management as career.
+On

 To provide you with: